-- Combine all the dry ingredients in a large bowl and mix well.
-Then add the wet ingredients to the same bowl and mix until incorporated.
+- Add the wet ingredients to a large bowl and mix well.
+Then add the dry ingredients to the same bowl and mix to combine.

-- Divide the mixture between your nonstick donut pans, enough to make 12 donuts and bake for 18 minutes, or until donuts are firm to touch.
-Then remove from the oven and let cool at least 15 minutes before transferring the donuts from the pan, to a cooling rack.
+- Divide the mixture among your nonstick donut pans, enough to make 12 donuts.
+Bake for 18-20 minutes, or until firm to touch, but gives a little when gently pressed with your finger.
+Then remove from the oven and let cool for at least 10 minutes before transferring to a cooling rack.

 - While the donuts are cooling, prepare the glaze.
 Add the dates, water and cinnamon to a blender and process until completely smooth.
 Then, transfer to a shallow dish.

 - When the donuts have cooled, dip them into the glaze and place them glaze side up on your cooling rack.
 Let them dry and enjoy.